kropacheven/JavaScript_portfolio_KEN/README.md

  Full Stack JavaScript Techdegree at Treehouse.
 The site contains main landing page, about page and a set of pages separetely dedicated in more detail to each of the projects.

- The app is build using dynamic page representation to the user with help of Node.js, Express and Pug.
+ The app is build using dynamic page represented to the user with Node.js, Express and Pug.
 JSON file is used as a sourse of projects data.
 Node modules are not loaded on GitHub.
  When the user types wrong URL route error is being handled by middleware.

  Technologies used: HTML, CSS, JavaScript, Node.js with Express and Pug, npm as package manager.